← Back to 史記

 1

 Emperor Xiaowen was Gaozu's middle son.
 In the spring of Gaozu's eleventh year, after defeating Chen Xi's army and pacifying the Dai region, he was made King of Dai with his capital at Zhongdu.
-He was the son of Empress Dowager Bo.
-He ascended the throne in the seventeenth year of his reign.
-In the seventh month of Empress Gao's eighth year, Empress Gao died.
+His mother was Empress Dowager Bo.
+In the seventeenth year of his reign as king, in the seventh month of Empress Gao's eighth year, Empress Gao died.
 In the ninth month, Lü clansmen led by Lü Chan plotted rebellion against the Liu house.
 The ministers executed them and then planned to summon and enthrone the King of Dai; details are in the Annals of Empress Dowager Lü.

 2